Mapsui/Mapsui/docfx/documentation/getting-started-xamarin-forms.md

 Update Xamarin.Forms to the latest version available for all projects.

-In the Package Manager Console select the head project (the project without .Android/.iOS/.UWP extension) as default project and
+In the Package Manager Console select the shared project (the project without .Android/.iOS/.UWP extension) as default project and
 type:
 ```console
 PM> Install-Package Mapsui.Forms -pre